 The Charity Commission for Northern Ireland has now commenced compulsory registration of charities.
 We provide the sector with the most up to date information on the key changes in charity regulation.
 For the latest on new charity regulations and a history of recent charity law reform in NI, please see our dedicated charity regulation webpage.

-The Charity Commission for Northern Ireland is currently consulting on its interim reporting proposals for charities.
+The Charity Commission for Northern Ireland is currently consulting on its draft equality guidance for charities.